filipsobol/sonda/docs/configuration.md

 - **Type:** `boolean`
 - **Default:** `false`

 Specifies whether to include source maps of generated assets in the report to visualize which parts of the code contribute to the final asset size.
+This option is for inspecting the exact code that ends up in each bundle.

 For more details, see the [Inspect code](/features/used-code) page.